-- ► Enter the number of the string parameter in which the control is to save the concatenated string.
-Confirm with the ENT key. - ▶ Enter the number of the string parameter in which the first substring is saved.
+- ► Enter the number of the string parameter in which the first substring is saved.
 Confirm with the ENT key - > The control shows the concatenation symbol | | an. - ► Press the ENT key - ► Enter the number of the string parameter in which the second substring is saved.
-Confirm with the ENT key - ► Repeat the process until you have selected all the required substrings.
-Conclude with the END
+Confirm with the ENT key - Repeat the process until you have selected all the required substrings.
+Conclude with the END key